Localization of overdamped bosonic modes and transport in strange metals: Fermion and transport properties

 where $\mathcal{N}_0$ is the density of electronic states at the Fermi level, associated with the dispersion $\varepsilon_{\bm k}$.
-The Matsubara summation can be performed exactly in closed form (see SI Appendix Eq.~[\ref{analytical_self_en}]), with the sum over eigenvalues $e_\alpha$ subsequently performed numerically.
-Therefore, an important advantage of our computational procedure is that we can perform an exact analytic continuation to real frequencies, $i\omega\rightarrow\omega+i0^+$, and then obtain the retarded fermion self energy $\Sigma^R(\omega)$ on the real frequency axis.
+The last expression is only valid for the large $M$ self-consistent approach, and now the Matsubara summation can be performed exactly in closed form (see SI Appendix Eq.~[\ref{analytical_self_en}]), with the sum over eigenvalues $e_\alpha$ subsequently performed numerically.
+Therefore, an important advantage of this computational procedure is that we can perform an exact analytic continuation to real frequencies, $i\omega\rightarrow\omega+i0^+$, and then obtain the retarded fermion self energy $\Sigma^R(\omega)$ on the real frequency axis.
 Taking the imaginary part of $\Sigma^R(\omega)$, we obtain the results for the $\omega$ dependence of the transport scattering rate shown in Fig.~\ref{fig:scattering}.
 We find a power-law dependence on $\omega$ for $\omega\gg T$.
 The exponent $n$ of the power law is approximately $1$ for a range of $\lambda > \lambda_c$, indicating the extension of the strange metal (which is defined by an exponent $n = 1$ in the transport scattering rate) into a `quantum critical phase' away from the QCP.

 Finally, we compute the DC resistivity $\rho_{\mathrm{DC}}$ from $\mathrm{Im}[\Sigma^R(\omega)]$, using the standard relation \cite{Patel:2018mag} that is valid for transport determined by the non-momentum conserving scattering arising from the spatially random part $g'$ of the Yukawa coupling: